-Ans: The underdeveloped countries are marked by poverty in all means.
+Ans: An underdeveloped country is marked by poverty in all respects.
 Beggars in cities and villages barely survive.
-It has a lack of its factories, insufficient power supply, poor roads and railways.
-The hospitals, schools, and colleges are few and far away.
-Most of the older people cannot read or write.
+It has a lack of its own factories.
+The supply of power is insufficient.
+It does not have good roads and railways.
+They number of roads and railways are not adequate.
+Hospitals, schools, and college are few and far away.
+Most older people cannot read or write.